-Neil Barrett was born in Devon, South East England.
+Barrett was born in Devon, South East England.
 Both his grandfather and great-grandfather were master tailors.
 Barrett studied at both Central Saint Martins School of Art and Design and the Royal College of Art in London.
-Immediately after his graduation, Neil was recruited to work with Florence-based Gucci, where he was appointed Senior Men's designer.
+Immediately after his graduation, he was recruited to work with Gucci, where he was appointed senior men's designer.

-After five years of work with Gucci, Neil was approached by Patrizio Bertelli of Prada, where he was instrumental in establishing the Prada menswear line.
+After five years at Gucci, Barrett was approached by Patrizio Bertelli of Prada, where he was instrumental in establishing the Prada menswear line.
 Barrett's work under the Prada label also established a blueprint of minimal menswear that combines luxurious fabrics and Italian craftsmanship with high-tech sportswear.
 This approach to the masculine wardrobe also formed the foundation of the Neil Barrett label, which began in 1999.

 Barrett has provided wardrobe elements for movie productions including Spiderman 2 and Spiderman 3, I-Robot, and Ghostrider.
 His shirts were used by Justin Timberlake for his The 20/20 Experience World Tour and the music video for Take Back The Night.